EszterSzly/FindPlants/README.md

 -Display plant locations using Google Maps

--User login and ability to save favorite plants
+-User login and the ability to save and comment on plants

 -Responsive design for mobile and desktop